2025/26 season subscriptions

 Previews

-The first performances of each subscription show are previews.
-We’re still fine-tuning the show.
+The first performances of each subscription show are previews, when we may still be fine-tuning the show.
 Previews are perfect for adventurous theatregoers who want to get in early on the creative conversation.

 Under 35

 Save 50% on tickets to any performance.
-Not available for previews or opening night.
+Not available for opening night.
 Proof of eligibility is required for each discounted subscription ordered.

 Senior (65+)

-Receive $5 discount per play on matinees and weekday evening subscription packages.
-Not available for previews or opening night.
+Receive a $5 discount per play on matinees and weekday evening subscription packages.
+Not available for opening night.
 Proof of eligibility is required for each discounted subscription ordered.

 Pre-K–12 educator and employee

-You and a friend save up to 30% on Tuesday, Friday, and Sunday evening performances on seats in sections A or B. Not available for previews or seats in premium section.
+You and a friend save up to 30% on Tuesday, Friday, and Sunday evening performances on seats in sections A or B, or seats in any section at preview performances.
 Proof of eligibility is required for each discounted subscription ordered.

 Why subscribe?